User Roles & Permissions in WordPress

 );

-Same as adding a new role it is simple to remove a role in WordPress using the remove_role() function.
-The following example will remove the "Custom Moderator" role which we created above.
+Just as adding a new role, it is simple to remove a role in WordPress using the remove_role() function.
+The following example will remove the "Custom Moderator" role that we created above.

 add_action('init', 'remove_custom_moderator_role');